 Now that you know the answer to the question, “Do babies sleep more when teething,” is generally no, you can get to the root of why your baby is sleeping so much.
 Or, if they’re like most little ones, discover how you can help them sleep more.

-Newton Baby mattresses provide the foundation for a good night’s sleep.
+Newton mattresses provide the foundation for a good night’s sleep.
 Our Original Mattress, Essential Crib Mattress, and Waterproof Mattress are all firm, breathable, and washable so that your little one can get a safe, comfortable sleep — whether teething or not.

-Once your baby gets over their teething pain, they’ll be back to sleeping soundly, which means that, with any luck, you will too!
+Once your baby gets over their teething pain, they’ll be back to sleeping soundly, which means that, with any luck, you will, too!